pivotal/docs-tas-adapter/upgrading.md

       droplets: "APP-REGISTRY-PATH-DROPLETS"
       packages: "APP-REGISTRY-PATH-PACKAGES"
    ```

-   And replace it with the below config
+   Replace it with the following config:

    ```yaml
    app_registry:
       repository_prefix: "REPOSITORY-PREFIX"
    ```

    Where:
     - `REPOSITORY-PREFIX` is the host and path combination used as the base for package and droplet images produced by the Application Service Adapter.
-      - For example:  if `REPOSITORY-PREFIX` is `gcr.io/tas-adapter-`, then app's package images will be stored at `gcr.io/tas-adapter-<app-guid>-packages` and app's droplet images will be stored at `gcr.io/tas-adapter-<app-guid>-droplets`.
+      - For example:  if `REPOSITORY-PREFIX` is `gcr.io/tas-adapter-`, then app's package images are stored at `gcr.io/tas-adapter-<app-guid>-packages` and app's droplet images are stored at `gcr.io/tas-adapter-<app-guid>-droplets`.

 ## <a id="perform-the-upgrade-of-application-service-adapter"></a> Perform the upgrade of Application Service Adapter

-Perform the upgrade by running:
+To upgrade, run:

 ```bash
 tanzu package installed update tas-adapter \